Project Serged Holiday Party Dress

 On the piece of blue fabric intended for the ruffle strips, coverstitch a diagonal line.

-Then align the guide with the last needle row and stitch another row, continue stitching rows until the entire piece is striped.
-Then cut the ruffle pieces from this newly made striped fabric.
+Align the guide with the last needle row and stitch another row, continue stitching rows until the entire piece is striped.
+Cut the ruffle pieces from this striped fabric.

 From the blue solid fabric, cut a piece of fabric slightly bigger than the bodice front pieces.